Have you ever thought that media monitoring is a buzzword? If yes, it’s high time to debunk this myth.

 Media monitoring tools send you notifications right away whenever something important happens.
 PR agencies usually work at specific hours and won’t provide you with relevant information if any incident occurs outside of office hours, and that might cost you a lot!
 Sometimes you need to answer a particular issue straight away to prevent a crisis, and your reaction can’t wait until the next day.
 If you have an in-house solution, you can connect it to the communication channels you use and check notifications whenever you need.

 Also, if your brand has an established position and many customers buy your products, there might be a lot of buzz regarding your company.
 The main challenge you need to face is narrowing down the mentions you follow and responding only to those which are truly vital for your business.
-Media monitoring tools like Mediatoolkit allow you to exclude some phrases or narrow them down thanks to advanced filter options in order to give you the best results.
+Media monitoring tools allow you to exclude some phrases or narrow them down thanks to advanced filter options in order to give you the best results.

 Automated reports might also come in handy.
 At the end of the day, what you need is relevant data, and finding unique information manually could take ages.